vas3k/GodMode2/README.md

 ACL's and their priorities are defined in `common/acl.py` file: `PRIORITY = [SUPERUSER, ADMIN, MODERATOR, ALL]`.
 You can create any group for yourself but don't forget to put it into PRIORITY list.

 * SUPERUSER is a group of users with the highest privileges.
 They have permission to do everything in GodMode.
 Use carefully.
+Usually 1 superuser per project is enough.
 * ADMIN's have all permissions to edit all databases but can't create and manage other GodMode users.
 * MODERATOR's are read-only users by default.
 You're able to hide some models, views, groups and actions from moderators.
 * ALL specifies that module is public even for unauthorized users.
 Made for login screen, don't know why they can be useful for you.